 It may take a while to strike upon remedies that work for you.

 Everyone has different variables (e.g., oily skin, genetics, environment, etc.) factoring into the equation.

-Prevention’s a smart strategy when it comes to ear breakouts.
+Prevention’s a huge deal when it comes to ear breakouts.

 If you don’t get the pimples in the first place, there’s no torturous sores to suffer and no treatment needed.